-First thing’s first: we could NEVER rank the parks.
-Our favorites are based purely on our experiences in them and are biased by the weather, the crowds, our moods, where we camped, the hikes we did and, probably most of all, how much time we had.
+First thing’s first: we could NEVER rank the national parks.
+After visiting them all with our kids, our favorites are based purely on our experiences in them.
+They are biased by the weather, the crowds, our moods, where we camped, the hikes we did as a family and, probably most of all, how much time we had.
 When we talk to other people about their favorite parks, familiarity and how long they’ve spent in a park seems to be a big factor in why they love it so much.

 I include that caveat because we don’t think our favorite parks are better than the others—they are just, for whatever reason, the ones we enjoyed overall the most.